antoinevanmuylder/bridgy-lib/POPL24-related/README.md

 let c = Just $ Abs "t" (CheckLockedVars (Var 0 []) (raise 1 sFun) (raise 1 $ Arg info' u) (raise 1 binterval))
 ```

-Intuitively, what gets checked when raising the above typechecking constraint `c` is the premisse "fresh f,r" of the tick-app rule (line 409 in paper).
+Intuitively, what gets checked when raising the above typechecking constraint `c` is the premise "fresh f,r" of the tick-app rule (line 409 in paper).
-More concretly, in the implementation, the following function (checking freshness of free variables) gets called when constraints like `c` are being investigated by the typechecker :`TC/Lock.hs > isTimeless'`.
+More concretely, in the implementation, the following function (checking freshness of free variables) gets called when constraints like `c` are being investigated by the typechecker :`TC/Lock.hs > isTimeless'`.

-To see that this "fresh" premisse is correctly implemented on an example, uncomment `no-destr-bdg` in `bridgy-lib/Bridgy/Core/BridgeExamples.agda and try to typecheck.
+To see that this "fresh" premise is correctly implemented on an example, uncomment `no-destr-bdg` in `bridgy-lib/Bridgy/Core/BridgeExamples.agda and try to typecheck.
 This will result in an error as expected.

 ## 3.3 extent

 - To see that extent works properly (up to a minor normalisation bug which does not affect our examples), typecheck `/bridgy-lib/Bridgy/Core/BridgePrims.agda`,  `/bridgy-lib/Bridgy/Core/ExtentExamples.agda`.
 The latter contains the extentEquiv  theorem (l453 of the paper) under the name ΠvsBridgeP.

 - The extent primitive is mostly implemented here: `TC/Primitive/Bridges.hs > primExtent'`.
-The latter program specificies the type of extent (`TC/Primitive/Bridges.hs > extentType`) and how it weak-head-normal reduces (beta rule).
+The latter program specifies the type of extent (`TC/Primitive/Bridges.hs > extentType`) and how it weak-head-normal reduces (beta rule).
 In particular capturing occurs (see where function `captureIn`) under a semi-freshness constraint (see `semiFreshForFvars` call).

 ## 3.4 Gel